Idearia/WordPress-AI-Commander/README.md

 ## Upgrade Notice

 ### 1.0.0
-Initial release of the WPNL plugin.
+Initial release of the AI Commander plugin.

 ## License